emilio-cartoni/REAL2020_starter_kit/README.md

 ```
 pip install -U aicrowd-repo2docker
-# This also expects that you have Docker installed
+# This also expects that you have Docker, Nvidia-Docker installed

 ./debug.sh
 ```